unreno/syryu/README.md

 If something like `-bash: aws: command not found` is displayed, the `aws` scripts are not installed in your PATH.

+On a Mac, the pip installation likely defaults to `~/Library/Python/2.7/bin/`

 This will need to be rectified prior to continuing.